 - Using pictures and videos of you engaged in physical activity, such as doing yard work, exercising or taking an active vacation, to cast doubt on the extent of injuries you suffered.
 Social media activity may also be used to show that you are not following the doctor’s recommendation to avoid strenuous activity.

 If you or someone you care about has sustained a whiplash injury in a car accident caused by another motorist, contact Hardison & Cochran today.

-Our experienced North Carolina car accident attorneys provide compassionate guidance to injury victims and professional legal representation.
+Our experienced North Carolina whiplash injury lawyers provide compassionate guidance to whiplash injury victims and professional legal representation.
 We serve clients in Raleigh, Fayetteville, Wilmington, and the surrounding North Carolina area.
 Call or contact us online today for a free consultation.